FieldTracks/website/_posts/2022-05-25-wire-protocol.md

 Results are transmitted over MQTT and WLAN.
 It is based on [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).

 Recently, a rewrite was needed, and we moved to a byte-oriented wire-protocol for reports.
-It is already implemented in JellingStone but changes to the StoneAggregator is still outstanding.
+It is already implemented in JellingStone but changes to the StoneAggregator are yet to be done.

 <!--break-->